ibmresilient/resilient-community-apps/fn_rest_api/README.md

 #    -----
 #
 #    An easier way to feed inputs to the above mentioned fields would be using
 #    python dictionaries.
-While the inputs dont directly support dict, the in-built
+While the inputs don't directly support dict, the in-built
 #    json package can be used to convert a python dict to json string.
 #
 #    Example: